Industry — Roofing

 A branded lead and revenue dashboard

-Every account gets a branded dashboard tying every lead — call, form, chat — back to the keyword or ad that brought it in.
-Every call recording.
-When connected to your CRM (AccuLynx, JobNimbus, Jobber, ServiceTitan), every booked job's revenue tied back to the ad that brought you that customer.
+Every account gets a branded dashboard tying every lead — call, form, chat — back to the keyword or ad that brought it in, with every call recording attached.
+When connected to your CRM (AccuLynx, JobNimbus, Jobber, ServiceTitan), every booked job's revenue is tied back to the ad that brought you that customer.
+Not impressions — signed contracts and cost per booked job.

 We track which jobs your ads brought in (with Jobber)

-We're a Jobber partner.
-When you run dispatch and billing in Jobber, our reporting connects every booked job's revenue back to the ad that brought it in.
-Clients new to Jobber get a discount through our partnership.
-For shops on AccuLynx, JobNimbus, or roofing-specific CRMs, we work with what you have at different levels.
+We're a Jobber partner, so tracking is tightest there — when you run dispatch and billing in Jobber, our reporting connects every booked job's revenue back to the ad that brought it in, and clients new to Jobber get a discount through our partnership.
+For shops on AccuLynx, JobNimbus, or another roofing-specific CRM, we work with what you have and tie back what the integration allows.
+Either way the goal is closed-loop: not just how many leads came in, but which ones turned into paid roofs.

 You own everything

 Your Google Ads account, your Meta Business Manager, your tracking numbers, your pixel, your website, your reviews, your domain.
 All in your name.
-If we ever part ways, you take everything — including the historical data and the call recordings.
+This is a live objection in the trade — plenty of agencies build you a site and run your ads on systems you can't take with you.
+We don't.
+If we ever part ways, you take everything, including the historical data and the call recordings.

 Why this approach